April 30th 2016 8:00 AM - 12:00 PM Groves Auditorium

 Senior Housing Tours

 - Transportation service is available for seniors and disabled adults residing in the communities of Beverly Hills, Birmingham, Bingham Farms and Franklin to medical, dental, personal appointments, shopping or activities at Next.
-Transportation hours are 8:30 am to 6:00 pm, Monday through Friday.
+Transportation hours are 8:30 am to 6:00 pm, Monday through Thursday and Friday 8:00 - 4:00 pm.
 Call at least three days in advance to request a ride.
 For reservations call (248) 203-5270.
-Addtional transportation options are available, please call the Suppport Service Department for more information.
+Additional transportation options are available, please call the Support Service Department for more information.